themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 [...]
 ```

 Let's step through each method.
 First, for our `csv()` method, we simply return a call to `Papa.unparse()`, passing over the data we retrieved.
-This method comes from the Papa Parse package `` that we installed at the beginning of the recipe.
+This method comes from the Papa Parse package `harrison:papaparse` that we installed at the beginning of the recipe.
 With this one-liner, we get the passed data back as a CSV formatted string. _Baller_.

 Next up, `xml()`.
 Again, thanks to the json2xml library we added earlier, this is a one liner as well.
 Here, we pass two arguments: an object with a parameter `posts` which is equal to the [xml root](https://en.wikipedia.org/wiki/Root_element) element we want to wrap our list of posts with `<posts></posts>`, taking the array of data we want converted to XML.
 In the second position, we add a single option `header: true` to ensure that our XML file is output with an XML encoding tag `<?xml version="1.0" encoding="UTF-8"?>` (good for importing the data elsewhere later).

 Third, we handle our `json()` data.
 Another one liner!
 How lucky are we?
 Here, we just make a call to the native `JSON.stringify()` method, passing our data and two additional arguments `null` and `2`. `null` here just lets the method know that we don't want to [replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter) anything in the JSON and the `2` means that we want our string formatted with two tab-spaces.
-We do the latter because we want our JSON readable for our user later (instead of a single, ball of yarn string).
+We do the latter because we want our JSON readable for our user later (instead of a single, ball of yarn).

 Last but not least, HTML.
 This is pretty easy, too.
 Here, we make two quick calls to get the contents of `export/header.html` and `export/footer.html`.
 These will contain the HTML that will bookend the profile template HTML we generated earlier (notice how we're concatenating the three in the `return` statement).
 So it's clear, here is the result of this: